 In this ebook, we’ll walk you through the planning, execution, and follow-up you need to have your best peer-to-peer fundraising campaign.
-We’ll include tips for hosting a fundraising event, using storytelling to promote your campaign, and nurturing your new supporters.
+We’ll include peer-to-peer fundraising tips for hosting an event, using storytelling to promote your campaign, communicating to your fundraisers, and nurturing new supporters.

 Make sure to get your free copy of our peer-to-peer worksheet to use as you walk through this guide.

 - Getting Started With Peer-To-Peer Fundraising »

 - Four Steps To Planning Your Peer-To-Peer Campaign »